HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_access_control.md

 Note that Manager Role is not exposed in DAM UI currently.

 ![DAM Access Control Roles](../../../../images/access_roles_dam.png)

+# Out of the box access

+After install the ALl Authenticated User Group is assigned to the Manager role of the virtual resource DIGITAL ASSET MANAGEMENT and propagation is blocked.
+With that every authenticated user can create a root collection (and when doing that gets the Administrator role for that collection) but does not have access to other collections he did not create.
+You can change this as desired on the virtual resource.

 # Assigning Permission to User